Independent Study in Art History

 To initiate a 295 or 395 Independent Study, you should contact a faculty member with whom you wish to work.
 This optimally needs to be done during the advising/registration period of the semester before the intended independent study.
 You will need to secure a faculty member’s permission to proceed.

-Guidelines for an Art History Thesis
+The Art History Thesis

 Highly motivated students may work on a thesis in their senior year if they have an adequate background, a viable topic, at least a 3.0 GPA overall, and a 3.5 GPA in Art History.
 A thesis is a demanding, long-term research project that culminates in a cohesive and lengthy set of chapters on a concentrated topic.
 It is not a track within Art History; it is not a requirement of the major; and it is not a prerequisite for graduate study.